 - Nonetheless, the actual airborne concentrations of formaldehyde measured following the installation of these products in a real-world setting were far below levels at which acute health effects are known to occur.

-The abstract of the article is printed below, and a brief presentation of our results can be found here.
-If you would like a full copy of the paper, or if you have any questions regarding its content, please contact me directly at your convenience at
+The abstract of the article can be found on the journal's website and a brief presentation of our results can be found here.
+If you would like a full copy of the paper, or if you have any questions regarding its content, please contact Dr. Jennifer Pierce